lvavrcik/Engeto-project-4---SQL-project/README.md

 ### 5. Does the level of GDP affect changes in wages and food prices?
 Or, if GDP rises more significantly in one year, will this be reflected in a more significant rise in food prices or wages in the same or the following year? ###
 We don't know the definition of "stronger GDP growth", but we can help by calculating the average GDP over the entire measurable period (1990-2020), which gives us a figure of 1.82 %.
 So I reckon that "stronger GDP growth" will be above that average.
 For a better example, I consider 3 % of GDP.

-We can certainly say that if GDP increases by more than 3 %, we can observe a change in prices and wages in the following years, somewhere in excess of 5 %.
+We can say that if GDP increases by more than 3 %, we can observe a change in prices and wages in the following years, somewhere in excess of 5 %.
 Conversely, if there is no change in GDP above 3 %, there is no such change in prices and wages (of more than 5 %).
 However, it cannot be said with certainty that there is a clear pattern that can be observed that applies in all cases.